sagesharp/gnome-online-coc/gnome-code-of-conduct-procedures.md

 The currently acting committee chair is Federico Mena Quintero.

+The committee has one director.
+The director provides a communication link between the GNOME Board of Directors and the GNOME online Code of Conduct committee.
+The board appoints one committee member to be the committee director.

+The currently acting director is Federico Mena Quintero.

 The chair may assign a committee member, or a committee member can nominate themselves, to do the following duties:

  * Communications lead for a particular reporter, witness, or reported person